top of page

 This truth applies whether the "something" is a gift, a relationship, or an entire society.
 Ungrateful people are miserable.
 I've heard it said that the opposite of gratitude is resentment.
 Think long and hard about that.
 How much resentment is in the world around us?

 Do you want to be happy?
 You must be grateful.
-The more gratitude you have in your life, the happier you will be.
+The more gratitude you have, the happier you will be.

 Jabs from the past